spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 ![View of the self-hosted version of Hello Universe](devx_apps_deploy-app_self-hosted-hello-universe.png)

-The global counter is no longer available; instead, you have a counter that starts at zero counts.
-Each time you click on the center image, the counter is incremented and stored in the Postgres database.
-Also, keep in mind that the reverse proxy is injecting the Bearer token value in each request sent to the API.
+The global counter is no longer available; instead, you have a counter that starts at zero.
+Each time you click on the center image, the counter is incremented and stored in the Postgres database along with metadata.
+Also, remember that the reverse proxy injects the Bearer token value in each request sent to the API.

 ## Clean-up

 To remove all resources created in this tutorial, begin by navigating to the left **Main Menu** and click on the **Apps** link.
-For each application, click on the **three dots** to expand the options and menu and click on the **Delete** button.
+For each application, click on the **three-dots Menu** to expand the options menu and click on the **Delete** button.
 Repeat this process for each application.

 ![Apps view with an arrow pointing towards the delete button](devx_apps_deploy-apps_delete-apps-view.png)